 In general, yes, I can provide vendor referrals for services outside those I offer or when I can’t do a writing project for some reason.
 And, while I’ll only recommend reputable vendors or contractors, I’ve learned from hard experience not to be responsible for the work they conduct for you or services they provide to your organization.

-Moreover, because I do not provide project management services, you would be entirely responsible for contacting and managing your relationship with those vendors after I make the referral.
+Moreover, I’m adept at managing projects I’m contracted to execute.
+But, that doesn’t include managing other contractors or vendors.
+So, you would be entirely responsible for contacting and managing your relationship with those service providers after I make the referral.

 Do you offer a guarantee or that we will receive definite ROI or outcomes with your services?